Program Provider Resources

 An EPP rated "accredited" by SBEC may apply to offer new certification fields, classes, or clinical teaching by submitting the appropriate documents to the TEA.
 The addition of new classes requires approval by the SBEC.
 Interested EPPs should contact the assigned Education Specialist for application materials.
 See the Forms and Documents section of this page for the Education Specialist assignment list.

-An EPP may apply to the TEA for approval to offer clinical teaching, internship or field-based experience at a site outside the state of Texas or outside the U.S. in schools recognized by the U.S. State Department of Overseas Schools.
+An EPP may apply to the TEA for approval to offer clinical teaching, practicum, or field-based experience at a site outside the state of Texas or outside of the U.S. in schools recognized by the U.S. State Department of Overseas Schools.
 Interested EPPs should contact the assigned Education Specialist for application materials.

 The table below lists the required fees for new programs and for the addition of new certification fields and classes.
 For more information about these fees, see 19 TAC §229.9.
 All fees must be paid at the time the application is submitted.
 Payment of fees does not guarantee approval of applications.
 Fees are non-refundable.
 Please send payment to: